-$^{^{22}} https://www.nyserda.ny.gov/All-Programs/chargeny/support-electric/data-on-electric-vehicles-and-charging-stations$ from the Wikimedia Commons.
-The lengths of the primary Interstates range from 12 miles to 3,020 miles, so I divide Interstates whose length is greater than 500 miles into segments, taking the end points of the segments to be intersection points with other primary Interstates.
-I take each segment to be around 300 miles, but the length might be longer or shorter depending on where the intersections points are.
-This results in 112 primary Interstate segments, with an average of 352 miles of length.
+The geographic datasets (including maps of US Primary Interstates, EV charging station locations, and household travel patterns) warrant a more detailed discussion.
+There are 70 Primary Interstate Highways in the Interstate Highway System, whose maps are obtained from the Wikimedia Commons.
+The lengths of the Primary Interstates range from 12 miles to 3,020 miles, so I divide Interstates whose length is greater than 500 miles into segments, taking the end points of the segments to be intersection points with other Primary Interstates.
+Each segment is taken to be around 300 miles, but the length varies depending on where the intersections points are.
+This results in 112 Primary Interstate segments, with an average length of 352 miles.